CHUCKWWC/WholeWellness-Coaching-WebSite/COACH_VIDEO_CALL_INSTRUCTIONS.md

 - Clients can join without creating an account
 - No email required for client to join (just the link)
 - Session data deleted after retention period (configurable)
-- Compliant with HIPAA and data protection regulations
+- Compliant with data protection regulations

 ## Support